rajkish321/Census_Data_to_AWS/README.md

 ---
 ## CloudFormation (need to be signed into aws) done
+Create a cloudformation stack to set up the bucket in S3 and the database in Athena
   - run create_stack.py
-  - this creates a cloudformation stack which sets up the bucket in S3 and the database in Athena

 ## Data Prep
+- Create CSV files from the inflow and outflow excel files
   - run excel_to_csv.py

-    - this creates CSVs from the inflow and outflow excel document
+- Clear the headers and footnotes from the CSV
   - run cleaning.py
-    - this clears the CSVs of headers and footnotes

   - run upload_to_s3.py
     - this uploads the CSV files to the bucket in S3